Stirk House Wedding Photographer | Beth and Louis

 What time is best for couple portraits at Stirk House?

-Golden hour works beautifully, with soft light settling over the gardens and views beyond the house.
-Earlier in the day, the grounds and terrace provide plenty of options for natural, flattering light without stepping too far away from your guests.
+Golden hour works beautifully, with soft light settling over the gardens and Ribble Valley views.
+Earlier in the day, the terrace and woodland paths provide plenty of options for natural, flattering light without stepping too far away from your guests.

-What is Stirk House like across different seasons?
+What is Stirk House like to photograph across different seasons?

-Stirk House works well year-round — spring and summer bring fresh greens and outdoor ceremony options, while autumn adds warm tones to the grounds.
-In winter, the historic interiors and stone features create a cosy, atmospheric setting that photographs beautifully.
+Stirk House works well year-round — spring and summer bring fresh greens and outdoor options, autumn adds warm tones to the grounds, and winter makes the most of the historic interiors and stonework.
+Each season produces a genuinely different feel.

 Country House & Manor Weddings